presleyp/Speriment/README.md

 - Version: If you set the `num_conds` variable in config.txt, this is the version of the experiment that the participant saw.
 Used in Latin Square designs.
+- Permutation: If you set the `num_counters` variable in config.txt, this determines the ordering of the blocks you counterbalanced.
 - HIT: HIT ID
 - WorkerID: Worker ID of the participant

 Finally, it returns the tags you included in your Python script:
-- User-defined columns: There will then be a column for each page tag you supplied followed by a column for each option tag you supplied.
-If you supplied none of a kind of tag, those columns will not be present.
-Note that, because you're allowed to make nonexclusive questions where participants can select multiple options, each option tag column will contain a list of one or more values, one for each option selected.
-If the page is exclusive, it will be a list containing one value rather than a bare value.
+- User-defined columns: There will then be a column for each page tag you supplied and a column for each option tag you supplied.
+Option tag values will be grouped by option and giving in the order in which the options were displayed.

 PsiTurk provides information about the version of the experiment (which they call condition) that was used for the purpose of Latin squares, the worker ID,